rmkeeler/stackoverflow-us-india/README.md

 ## File Descriptions <a name="files"></a>

 stackoverflowsurvey_2018_2020.ipynb is the only file included.
-All analyses take place there.
+All analyses take place in that notebook.
+All necessary custom functions are defined in that notebook, as well.
 Links to Stackoverflow Survey source datasets appear above the import statements in that notebook.

 ## Results<a name="results"></a>